 Singapore Has Four Official Languages

 That’s right, Singapore has FOUR official languages.
 They are English, Chinese, Malay, and Tamil.
-On top of the four official languages of Singapore, a really interesting Singapore fact for kids is that most locals speak another local fifth language known as Singlish.
+On top of the four official languages of Singapore, a really interesting facts about Singapore for kids is that most locals speak another local fifth language known as Singlish.
 Singlish is a local dialect that is super hard for foreigners to learn or understand.

 Besides Singapore, there are only three other countries in the world that have four official languages.
 Singapore is such a melting pot of people and cultures that each of the four official languages is universally important.
 Can you imagine being able to speak four different languages?